Official websites use .gov

 bankruptcy estate

-All legal or equitable interests of the debtor in property at the time of the bankruptcy filing.
-(The estate includes all property in which the debtor has an interest, even if it is owned or held by another person.)
+All legal or equitable interests of the debtor at the time of the bankruptcy filing.
+The estate includes all property in which the debtor has an interest, even if it is owned or held by another person.

 bankruptcy judge

-A judicial officer of the United States district court who is the court official with decision-making power over federal bankruptcy cases.
+A judicial officer of the U.S. district court who presides over bankruptcy cases and proceedings.

 bankruptcy petition

-The document filed by the debtor (in a voluntary case) or by creditors (in an involuntary case) by which opens the bankruptcy case.
-(There are official forms for bankruptcy petitions.)
+The document filed by the debtor (in a voluntary case) or by creditors (in an involuntary case) that commences a bankruptcy case.
+See: Official forms for bankruptcy petitions.

 Return to Top